-To help further these objectives, equity firms offer a range of services to the companies they invest in.
-From strategy guidance to operations management, equity firms play a role in its success.
+To help further these objectives, equity firms offer a range of services to the companies they invest in, from strategy guidance to operations management.
 The amount of involvement and support the firm gives depends on the firm’s percentage of equity.
 The more equity they have, the larger the role they play.

 In helping these private companies reach their business objectives, private equity firms are working toward their own goal: to end the relationship with a large return on their investment.
 Equity firms usually receive their profits three to seven years after the original investment.
 However, the time horizon for each fund depends on the specifics of the investment objectives.

 The more value a firm can add to a company during the time horizon, the greater the profit.
 Equity firms can add value by repaying debt, increasing revenue streams, lowering production or operation costs, or increasing the company’s previously acquired price tag.

 Many private equity firms leave the investment when the company is acquired or undergoes an initial public offering (IPO).

 Types of Private Equity Funds

 Typically, private equity funds funnel into two categories: Venture Capital (VC) and Leveraged Buyout (LBO) or Buyout.

 Venture capital (VC) funds focus their investment strategy on young businesses that are typically smaller and relatively new with high growth potential, but have limited access to capital.
 This dynamic creates a reciprocal relationship between VC fund investors and emerging businesses.
 The start-up depends on VC funds to raise capital otherwise inaccessible, and VC investors can possibly generate large returns.